 But my dad actually I think it was even in early 1990, he changed jobs again within the institution where he was working.
 They were looking for basically new leaders that do not have any party history.
 And certainly not any Stasi connections.
 And so he was actually promoted pretty quickly within that institution.
 And because he basically was like free of any problems there.
 And so he went on quickly after that I think in 1991 or so.
 He moved into the Ministry of Education in Dresden.

 Ian: And what about your career coming out of.
-Well you’ve been through the NVA, you’ve been in this interim army and now you’re Bundeswehr.
+Well you have been through the NVA, you have been in this interim army and now you're Bundeswehr.
 The qualifications that you thought were going to be useful.
 Are they worth anything in the new Germany?.

 Ian: Yeah just a small matter of a country disappearing in the means.